 - The information displayed on the dashboard is not the information they need to support their decision making

 - The information in the dashboard is out of date

 - The information is presented in an undesirable manner

 - The data is not correct or it doesn’t match another report

-How can we ensure that we are creating a dashboard that will be used?
+How can we ensure that we are creating a business dashboard that will be used?
 There are a number of ways.

 The first thing we can do is make it easy for a business user to find and access a dashboard.
-One way we can do this is to provide a centralised portal from which all dashboards can be accessed.
+One way we can do this is to provide a centralised analytics portal from which all dashboards can be accessed.
 This eliminates the need for a business user to navigate numerous applications to determine whether a particular dashboard exists.
 If all dashboards are registered in a centralised portal, then the dashboards are more easily discoverable by business users.
 There are a number of other steps you can take in order to increase the levels of business dashboard use by members of your organisation.